Nerdtrix/EZAPI-framework/README.md

 ## Start without debugging
 To to Terminal/Run Task/EZAPI server

-## Optional composer autoload
+## First time only
 - composer install
 - composer dump-autoload

-## First time only
 - Duplicate .env.example and rename them with .env and copy the content of example to them.
 - If Composer is preferred follow the step above.